Leonxzy44/Leonxzy44/README.md

 </p>

-Hi there, My name is Leon and i'm from Croatia.
+Hi there, My name is Leon and i'm interested into coding, math, physics, reading, robotics and arduino.
 I love to code and build projects.
 Most of my projects are on GitHub.
-My most sucessfull repo is https://github.com/Leonxzy44/Desktop-projects so you can check it out.
-Look at all things at read.me to find more info about me :)
+My most successful repo is https://github.com/Leonxzy44/Desktop-projects so you can check it out.
+Look at all things at read.me to find more informations about me.

 ⚡ Full Stack Developer - Mostly backend but frontend too.